-This, however, requires several rounds of communications across domains for every single request.
-A more efficient way to address consensus with mobile devices is to provide access to the history of the mobile node in one round of communication across domains.
+This, however, requires several rounds of communications across local and remote height$-$1 domains for every single request initiated by the mobile device in a remote domain. \fi

+In the mobile consensus protocol of \sys, the local height$-$1 domain shares the state of the mobile node with the remote height$-$1 domain in one round of communication to enable the remote domain executing transactions initiated by the mobile device.
+The state of the node includes the information that is needed to process its transactions, e.g., the account balance of the node in a micropayment application.

+The normal case operation of mobile consensus is presented in algorithm \ref{alg:mobile} and shown in Figure~\ref{fig:mobilecons} where $d_l$ and $d_r$ are the local and remote height$-$1 domains.
+When the primary $\pi(d_r)$ of the remote domain $d_r$ receives a valid request $m$ from an unauthorized edge device, as shown in lines 5-6, the primary $\pi(d_r)$ multicasts a signed \hisq message including the request $m$ and its digest $\delta_m$ to nodes of the local domain $d_l$ to obtain the state of the node.
+The local domain is the domain where the node is initially registered in.
+The primary $\pi(d_r)$ also multicasts the \hisq message to the nodes of its (remote) domain $d_r$ to inform them about request $m$.